Runners, on your mark! The 42nd Annual Blue Cross Broad Street Run returns to Philadelphia Sunday, May 1, 2022!!

-Express Broad Street Line Trains will operate every 10 minutes prior to the race, departing NRG Station beginning at 4:10a, with stops at Olney Transportation Center and Fern Rock Transportation Center.
+Express Broad Street Line Trains will operate every 10 minutes prior to the race, departing NRG Station, with stops at Olney Transportation Center and Fern Rock Transportation Center.
 Local trains will run in between Express trains making stops at all Broad Street Line Stations.

 Early Morning Regional Rail Service

-SEPTA Regional Rail Lines offer service to Center City for spectators and race participants.
+SEPTA Regional Rail Lines offer service to Center City for race participants.

-Race participants can take advantage of early morning service on the Glenside Combined Line and transfer to the Broad Street Line
+Race participants can take advantage of early morning service on the Glenside Combined Line to Fern Rock and either walk to the start or transfer to the Broad Street Line